Skip to main content

 • Exclude invoices with a short or repeating reference.

 • Exclude invoices below a specific value.
-Groups with a debit/credit balance of zero are hidden by default.

 • Include only certain company codes, vendor names, or document types.

-In the out-of-the-box setup, the app checks four attributes of the invoice - the invoice reference, the document date, the invoice value, and the vendor name.
+In the out-of-the-box setup, the app checks four attributes of the invoice: the invoice reference, the document date, the invoice value, and the vendor name.
 If they match, the invoices are grouped as duplicates.
 Documents with an exact match on all four attributes are grouped, and the four default fuzzy search patterns require that three attributes are an exact match and one attribute is a fuzzy match.

 You can configure the default search patterns by customizing them in the AI Annotations user interface.
 For example, you could extend the date range within which two invoices are identified as possible duplicates, or apply a stricter similarity threshold for vendor name matching.
 You can also create your own custom search patterns to group invoices in different ways to suit your business needs.
 Configuring the AI Annotation for the object-centric Duplicate Invoice Checker tells you how to customize the default patterns or create your own.